CurSpace/pdfDataExtraction/README.md

 __Anomalies in the Data__

 1. The address might span over two lines.
   Fix - The 2nd line of the address was preceeded by a space and \n.
-Used regex ' \n' substituted with a space.
+Used regex ' \n' and substituted with a space.

 2. The nature and incidend_ori fields might be missing.
-   Fix - Use data as seperator.
+   Fix - Use date as seperator.

 __Testing__